bertramwegener/js-basic-exercise-01/README.md

    ```html
    <script src="js/script.js"></script>
    ```
-2. Ensure "use strict" is at the top of your script.js file.
+2. Ensure "use strict" is at the top of your `script.js` file.

 3. Write a JavaScript code that uses single-line comments to explain what each line of the code does.

-4. Perform a simple calculation and display the result using console.log.
+4. Perform a simple calculation and display the result using `console.log`.